Affiliate links on Android Authority may earn us a commission. Learn more.

 How to recover deleted messages on Android

 First, delete WhatsApp from your phone, then reinstall it.
 You will have to do the whole setup again with your phone number and verify the number.
-You also need to have your two-step authentication number ready, in case you had that set up with the previous installation.
+You must also have your two-step authentication number ready if you had that set up with the previous installation.

 Your backup will now be downloaded to your phone and restored.
-How long it takes will depend on the size of your archive and the speed of your internet connection.
+How long it takes will depend on the size of your archive and your internet connection speed.

 Once the backup has been completed, you’ll be asked to fill in your display name and enter your two-factor authentication code again.
 Then your messages will appear on the screen.